StevenBtw/StevenBtw/README.md

 🔭 Currently working on a tool to generate consistent ArchiMate models using heuristics, knowledge graphs and AI.

-🥏 And the process of updating and publishing some (local) old and new projects to github.
+🥏 And in the process of updating and publishing some (local) old and new projects to github.

 🌱 Mostly Python, learning Rust.